chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

       update-ca-trust extract

-Associating Chef Automate with your GitHub instance
+Associating Workflow with your GitHub instance
 ---------------------------------------------------------

 #.
-In Chef Automate's web UI, click the ``Admin`` button in the top navigation.
+In Workflow's web UI, click the ``Admin`` button in the top navigation.
 #.
 From the left navigation, click ``SCM Setup``.
 #.
 Click the ``GitHub`` tab.
 #.
 Fill out the following fields.

    *   ``GitHub URL`` - The URL for your GitHub instance.
-   *   ``GitHub Username`` - The username of the service account that Chef Automate will use to interact with GitHub.
+   *   ``GitHub Username`` - The username of the service account that Workflow will use to interact with GitHub.
    *   ``GitHub Token`` - Token generated by the service account on GitHub.

 #.
 Submit the form.